AdRoll/baker/README.md

 Note that when new shards are created in the event of a resharding, KCL may not immediately be aware of their creation.
-Setting TRIM_HORIZON is thus a safer choice here since eventually all the records from the newly shards will be consumed, as opposed to LATEST, which can lead to some missing records.
+Setting TRIM_HORIZON is thus a safer choice here since eventually all the records from the newly created shards will be consumed, as opposed to LATEST, which can lead to some missing records.